canonical/ubuntu-autoinstall-ipxe/README.md

 sudo apt install apache2 squid-deb-proxy
 ```

-Clone this repository to /var/www/html/ubuntu-autoinstall-ipxe and run the bootstrap.sh script from that directory
+Clone this repository to /var/www/html/ubuntu-autoinstall-ipxe and run the bootstrap.sh script from that directory.
+This script will apply some patches to the squid-deb-proxy and apache2 config files to setup the deployment server.

 ```
 sudo ./bootstrap.sh